giacomo-ascari/smc7-semester-project/Guide.md

 1. Copy one of the existing blocks -> the structure stays roghly the same
 2. Update class name, con- and destructor and number of in-/outputs.
+3. Add documentation to your new block.
+Which channel does what?
+What kind of values are expected?

 *Example*
 ```